What are the best side hustles for women? What can moms do to make extra money?

-Blogging has long-been a popular side hustle for women (and men!), but I think the days of treating your blog like an online diary are over.
+Blogging has long-been a popular side hustle for women (and men!), but the days of treating your blog like an online diary are over.

-By all accounts, that was about 10 years late to the blogging game, yet when we spoke in late 2020, she’d still managed to grow it to around $6k a month in revenue.
+She started her site in 2018 — long after the blogging ship had supposedly sailed.
+When we spoke in late 2020, she’d managed to grow it to around $6k a month in revenue.

 What’s one of the fastest ways to make extra money?
 How about the age-old business model of “buy low, sell high.”

 Stacy Gallego is a master of this, earning several thousand dollars a month from her part-time product flipping business.
-She specializes in sourcing undervalued inventory locally, and then tapping into eBay’s audience of 180+ million potential buyers.
+She sources undervalued inventory nearby, and then taps into eBay’s audience of 180+ million potential buyers.

 Among her favorite places to source are: